Fabrice-Montfort/ezSpeech_ANE/README.md

 Documentation is available in the "doc" folder.

-A sample project for Flex is available in the "example" folder.
+2 sample projects for Flex and Feathers are available in the "example" folder.

 For a full version without toasts showing "EZSPEECH DEMO", please visit the product page and buy a licence.